 Harm reduction services are provided by a large public network of facilities, including social emergency centres, mobile units, pharmacies and prisons.

-In 2013, a total of 424 167 people were charged with drug-law offences (for trafficking, possession and use), of which 86 % were cannabis offences, followed by 10 % cocaine offences and 2 % heroin offences.
+In 2014 a total of 420 003 people were charged with drug-law offences (for trafficking, possession and use), of which 86 % were cannabis offences, followed by 10 % cocaine offences and 2 % heroin offences.

 The National Drug Strategy for 2009–16 is comprehensive and focuses on illicit drugs, alcohol and other substances.
 It is built around four pillars: (i) prevention; (ii) risk reduction and harm reduction; (iii) treatment and social reintegration; (iv) supply reduction; and is supported by four cross-cutting or transversal areas: (i) improvement of scientific knowledge; (ii) training; (iii) international cooperation; (iv) coordination; and (v) evaluation.
 The strategy has 14 objectives, including: reducing the use of legal and illegal drugs; delaying the age of first contact with drugs; guaranteeing quality assistance adapted to the needs of all people affected by drug use; reducing or limiting the harm caused to drug users’ health; and facilitating their social integration.

-The second Four-Year Action Plan to implement the strategy covers the period 2013–16.
+The second four-year Action Plan to implement the strategy covers the period 2013–16.
 Following a multi-stakeholder consultation process the Action Plan was centred around four overarching principles: (i) making sure resources are efficient and optimised; (ii) establishing coordination with participator leadership; (iii) ensuring quality; (iv) making sure actions are feasible.
-Thirty-two individual actions are designed to support the implementation of these four principles into practice.
+Thirty-two individual actions are designed to support the implementation of these four principles in practice.
 In particular, the current Action Plan places an emphasis on ‘a transversal vision with a gender approach, incorporating the specific needs of women in all the actions and interventions proposed’.

 The Government Delegate for the National Plan on Drugs carries out the function of coordinating the different institutions at the central administrative, regional/autonomous community and local administrative levels that are included in the National Plan on Drugs.
-The role has the status of a Directorate-General and reports to the General Secretary for Social Policy of the Ministry of Health, Social Policy and Equality.
+The role has the status of a directorate-general and reports to the General Secretary for Social Policy of the Ministry of Health, Social Policy and Equality.
 The Government Delegate for the National Plan on Drugs is the national coordinator of drug policy in Spain.

-The sectoral conference (at the political level) of the National Plan on Drugs is the means of cooperation between the central government and the administrations of the autonomous communities and cities.
+The sectoral conference (at the political level) of the National Plan on Drugs is the means of cooperation between central government and the administrations of the autonomous communities and cities.
 Chaired by the Minister for Health, Social Services and Equality, it is made up of the Inter-ministerial Group and the Regional Ministers of the Departments of the Autonomous Regions, which have been assigned responsibility for drug policy in their respective territories.